JustinasGaripovas/Telesoft-Gilded-Rose/README.md

 # Telesoft-Gilded-Rose

 A small refractoring kata about a small merchant city.
+[LINK TO KATA](https://github.com/emilybache/GildedRose-Refactoring-Kata)

 ## Built With